twigbio/liminal-orm/docs/getting-started/setup.md

     * Required: The `api_client_id` and `api_client_secret` are used to connect to Benchling's SDK.
 For more information, see the [Benchling API documentation](https://docs.benchling.com/docs/getting-started-benchling-apps#calling-the-api-as-an-app).
     * Required: The `internal_api_admin_email` and `internal_api_admin_password` are used to connect to Benchling's API for the migration service.
 This must be the email and password used to log in to an Admin account.
-    * Optional: The `warehouse_connection_string` is used to connect to Benchling's Postgres warehouse.
-This is optional, but recommended for querying the Benchling warehouse using SQLAlchemy.

     The `CURRENT_REVISION_ID` variable is used to store the current state of where your Benchling tenant lies on the revision timeline.
 The id is the `revision_id` of the revision file that has been applied to your Benchling tenant.